wdgstl/ds2002-course/labs/lab7-sql.md

 ## Setup

-If you have completed [**Data Project 1**](https://canvas.its.virginia.edu/courses/105117/assignments/480360) or attended class on 3/28/24 you have already completed the following:
+1. If you have completed [**Data Project 1**](https://canvas.its.virginia.edu/courses/105117/assignments/480360) or attended class on 3/28/24 you have already completed the following:

-1. Populated `ENV` variables for connecting to the database service.
+    1. Populated `env` variables for connecting to the database service.
     2. Created a database named after your UVA computing ID, i.e. `mst3k`
     3. Created a table and populated it with data.

-If you need to complete these steps yourself:
+2. If you need to complete these steps yourself:

-1. Refer to the [**RDS Credentials**](https://canvas.its.virginia.edu/courses/105117/pages/rds-credentials) page in Canvas for ENV variables.
+    1. Refer to the [**RDS Credentials**](https://canvas.its.virginia.edu/courses/105117/pages/rds-credentials) page in Canvas for `env` variables.
     2. If using Gitpod, install the `mysql` command-line tool by running this command:

         ```
         sudo apt install -y mysql-client
         ```

+3. If you are using Gitpod, edit your `.gitpod.yml` file and where you see `port: 8000` change it to `port: 8000-8100`.

 ## Connect to the database service

 You may use either the `mysql` command-line program for your work here, or use PhpMyAdmin's user interface to run SQL commands using the SQL tab within your database.

 To run the `mysql` CLI use this syntax.
-This assumes you have your `ENV` variables set as described above.
+This assumes you have your `env` variables set as described above.
 Notice the absence of spaces after the `-u` and `-p` options (username and password fields).

 ```
 mysql -h $DBHOST -u$DBUSER -p$DBPASS
 ```

 To run PhpMyAdmin either locally or in Gitpod, run this command.
-This assumes you have your `ENV` variables set as described above.
+This assumes you have your `env` variables set as described above.

 ```
 docker run -d -e PMA_HOST=$DBHOST -e PMA_USER=$DBUSER -e PMA_PASSWORD=$DBPASS -p 8001:80 phpmyadmin